AstraZeneca asks FDA to authorize COVID antibody treatment

 The Anglo-Swedish company said Tuesday that the treatment, known as AZD7442, would be the first long-acting antibody combination to receive an emergency authorization for COVID-19 prevention.
 If authorized, the drug would likely be limited to people with compromised immune systems who don’t get sufficient protection from vaccination.

+“First and foremost we want to protect those vulnerable populations that haven’t been adequately protected by the vaccine,” said Menelas Pangaloa, AstraZeneca’s head of research and development.
+“But ultimately it will be up to health authorities to work out who they choose to immunize.”

+Pangaloa said the company’s long-acting formulation is designed to boost immunity for up to one year, compared with existing drugs that offer a month or two of protection.

-The FDA has authorized three other antibody drugs already, including two that can be given after a possible COVID-19 exposure to head off symptoms.
+The FDA has authorized three other antibody drugs, including two that can be given after a possible COVID-19 exposure to head off symptoms.
 AstraZeneca’s drug would instead be given as a preventive measure in people who have increased vulnerability to the virus.

 The FDA has stressed that antibody drugs are not a substitute for vaccination, which is the most effective, long-lasting form of virus protection.
 Antibody drugs also are expensive to produce and require an IV or injection and health care workers to administer.

 Late-stage human trials showed that AstraZeneca’s antibody drug reduced the risk of developing symptomatic COVID-19 by 77%.
-More than three-quarters of the participants had suppressed immune systems and other conditions that made them more susceptible to severe disease.
+More than three-quarters of the participants had suppressed immune systems due to cancer, lupus and other conditions that made them more susceptible to severe disease.

-“Vulnerable populations such as the immunocompromised often aren’t able to mount a protective response following vaccination and continue to be at risk of developing COVID-19,” Mene Pangalos, AstraZeneca’s executive vice president for pharmaceutical research, said in a statement.
-“With this first global regulatory filing, we are one step closer to providing an additional option to help protect against COVID-19 alongside vaccines.”
+Pangalos said the company’s drug will provide “an additional option to help protect against COVID-19 alongside vaccines.”
+The company will also seek regulatory authorization in Europe and other regions across the world.

 The drugs are laboratory-made versions of virus-blocking antibodies that help fight off infections.
 The treatments help the patient by supplying concentrated doses of one or two antibodies.